 At more than 60 acres, this is one of those big family campgrounds with so much to do that you may never want to leave.
 Put on your bathing suit and float down the lazy river, swim in one of the resort pools, or relax at the spa (that’s right, this RV resort park and campground has a spa).
 There’s an amphitheater for live music and entertainment, and if you don’t feel like cooking, you can enjoy food and drinks at the onsite café.

-While there’s plenty to do at the campground, Milton is only about six hours by car or RV from Orlando, so you could include the Splash RV Resort and Waterpark on a multi-day Florida family road trip that incorporates the best Orlando theme parks.
+While there’s plenty to do at the campground, Milton is only about six hours by car or RV from Orlando, so you could include the Splash RV Resort and Waterpark on a multi-day Florida family road trip that incorporates the best Orlando theme parks and Florida water parks.

 TEEN-FRIENDLY TRIPS: 10 All-Inclusive Family Resorts Even Teenagers Will Love